V4Fire/Client/docs/ds/README.md

 #### attribute

 The name of the data attribute in which the current theme's value will be inserted.

-#### detectUserPreferences

-A dictionary of user preferences that will automatically be determined depending on the user's system settings.
-To use this parameter, it is necessary that the [postProcessor](#postprocessor) parameter is set to `false`.

 ### Global Variables Provided by Webpack